-No one ever said quitting smoking was easy, pleasant or that it happens overnight (in fact, you may have to quit more than once), but the immediate and long-term health benefits of quitting are huge and will eventually feel so worth it.
+No one ever said quitting smoking was easy or pleasant, or that it happens overnight, but the immediate and long-term health benefits of quitting are huge and will eventually feel so worth it.

 If you’re ready to quit smoking, these free resources can help:

-- Smokefree.gov is probably going to be your number one resource.
-The website helps you with every step along the way, from deciding on a quit date to staying smoke free for years to come.
+Smokefree.gov should be your number one resource.
+The website helps you with every step along the way, from deciding on a quit date to staying smoke-free for years to come.
 The site also features information and resources specific to women, teens, veterans, Spanish speakers and those over 60 who want to quit.

 Listen: I know you’ve heard it all before.
 I know you know the risks.

-But if you’ve thought about quitting, are ready to quit or have been trying to quit but just haven’t known where to start, this might be a good jumping off point.
+But if you’ve thought about quitting, are ready to quit or have been trying to quit but just haven’t known where to start, these resources could be a good jumping off point.

 Grace Schweizer is an email content writer at The Penny Hoarder.